Henry Melville Whitney

 Henry Melville Whitney (October 22, 1839 – January 25, 1923) was an American industrialist, the founder of the West End Street Railway Company of Boston, Massachusetts, and later the Dominion Coal Company Ltd. and the Dominion Iron and Steel Company Ltd. of Sydney, Nova Scotia.
 He was also president of the Metropolitan Steamship Company, long an important transportation link between Boston and New York City.

 Early life

-Henry Whitney was born on October 22, 1839 in Conway, Massachusetts to Brigadier General James Scollay Whitney (1811–1878) and Laurinda Collins.
+Whitney was born on October 22, 1839, in Conway, Massachusetts to Brigadier General James Scollay Whitney (1811–1878) and Laurinda Collins.
 Henry's well known younger brother was the financier William Collins Whitney (1841–1904), who served as Secretary of the Navy in the first administration (1885–1889) of President Grover Cleveland.
 His sister Lucy Collins "Lily" Whitney married Charles T. Barney, who became the president of the Knickerbocker Trust Company.
 Another sister, Susan Collins Whitney, married Henry F. Dimock.

 Whitney was educated at Williston Seminary in East Hampton, Massachusetts.
 Whitney was said to have been a personally pleasant and genial man who had hearing difficulties from childhood.